zenorocha/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/publishing-documents-on-a-dxp-site/using-the-media-gallery-widget.md

-# Using the Media Gallery
+# Using the Media Gallery Widget

 The _Media Gallery_ widget publishes only media files in a simple gallery-like style.
 It shows a large thumbnail of each media file, lets the user download files, and has slideshow capabilities.
 A common way to use the Media Gallery is to create a separate page for displaying media and add a Media Gallery widget to it.